pitpit/Sublime-Text-2-URI/README.md

 ## Use it with Symfony2 exceptions

-Create the file `app/Resources/TwigBundle/views/Exception/trace.html.twig` containing:
+Override a file `app/Resources/TwigBundle/views/Exception/trace.html.twig` containing:

     {% set replace = {"/mnt/workspace": "~/Workspace"} %}
     {% if trace.function %}